Your Templar Passport proves that you belong to the Elite and it helps you when visiting other Templar Knights worldwide.

 2013 – Sir Gabriel retired from his professional life, to dedicate his time solemnly to the Order.
 He shares the day to day decision making with his Seneschal and Marshal.

-Even though our name has changed we will never forget our heritage nor our beginnings.
+Even thoiugh our name has changed, we will never forget out heritage, nor our beginnings.
 Non Nobis.